PritenMakwana44/rock-paper-scissors/README.md

 - If it's a tie the alert also activates.
 - Once the alert comes up the player must click 'ok'.
 - The you are redirected to a html site according to win, lose or tie.
 These are all seperate html files.
+- Each page has a button if the player wants to play again.

 ![Player-win-alert](/readme-resources/images/gameoveralertplayerwins.png)
 ![Player-win-page](/readme-resources/images/playerwinhtml.png)